 The birds and the bees?
 How Hitchcock’s 1963 horror uses birds as punctuation, punishment, and symbols of the unsayable.

-The film’s opening titles credit Daphne du Maurier’s 1952 short story The Birds as its genesis.
+The Bird’s opening titles credit Daphne du Maurier’s 1952 short story as its genesis.
 Yet while they share themes – avian assassins, family, rural life – Alfred Hitchcock’s 1963 adaptation is markedly different.
 It moves the drama from Cornwall to California, and frames it as a love story between a handsome lawyer and a chic socialite.

 In the end, du Maurier’s story is the frame on which Hitchcock hangs true-life inspiration.
 When characters in a diner discuss a bird attack on Santa Cruz a couple of years before, they’re remembering a real event.